-Previous ab initio calculations for the dJTe of the NV center in the excited state assumed it to be an ideal $E \bigotimes e$ JT system, considering only a doubly degenerate e vibrational mode in the JT distortion process\cite{Abtew11,Thiering17}.
-However, it is known that for a JT center system with N atoms, there are $3N-3$ degrees of freedom, conveniently described by normal vibration coordinates with corresponding irreducible representations of the symmetry point group of the JT center in the harmonic approximation.
-If $N$ is not small, there may be more than one active mode participating in the JT distortion process, known as the 'multimode JT problem'\cite{Bersuker06}.
-These active modes may have different nature and distinct roles in the dynamics.
-It's reasonable to infer that the active modes directly impact the center's dynamics, thereby influencing its electronic, spin, and optical properties.
-Thus, understanding the multimode JT problem, especially the dynamical path of JT distortion, is crucial and requires more careful study.
-Recently, based on a finite supercell mode, we used an intrinsic distortion path (IDP) method to investigate the multimode JT problem in the ground state of the neutral NV center\cite{Zhang18}.
-The main idea of the IDP method is to express the JT active distortion as a linear combination of normal modes in the low symmetry (LS) energy minimum geometry.
-Using this approach, one can identify the vibrational modes which have a large contribution to the JT distortion.
-In this work, we use a combination of DFT calculations and the IDP method to investigate the effects of multimode JT distortion in the NV center in diamond.
-We find that several vibrational modes have large contributions to the JT distortion.
-These identified vibrational modes are strongly associated with the strongly coupled vibrational modes to the NV center observed through two-dimensional electronic spectroscopy (2DES) measurements\cite{Huxter13,Carbery2024}.
+Previous ab initio calculations for the dJTe in the excited state of the NV center treated the system as an ideal $E \bigotimes e$ JT problem, considering only a single doubly degenerate $e$ vibrational mode in the distortion process\cite{Abtew11,Thiering17}.
+However, a diamond crystallite with an embedded defect center, comprising $N$ atoms in total, has $3N-3$ vibrational degrees of freedom, which can be conveniently described within the harmonic approximation by normal coordinates transforming according to the irreducible representations of the point group symmetry.
+When $N$ is sufficiently large, more than one vibrational mode may actively participate in the JT distortion, giving rise to the so-called multimode Jahn–Teller problem\cite{Bersuker06}.
+These active modes may differ in character and play distinct roles in the dynamical processes.
+It is therefore reasonable to expect that the active vibrational modes directly influence the system dynamics and, consequently, its electronic, spin, and optical properties.
+A detailed understanding of the multimode JT effect, particularly the dynamical path of JT distortion, is thus essential and warrants further investigation.
+Recently, based on a finite-supercell vibrational-mode analysis, we employed an intrinsic distortion path (IDP) method to study the multimode JT effect in the ground state of the neutral NV center\cite{Zhang18}.
+The central idea of the IDP method is to represent the JT-active distortion as a linear combination of normal modes computed at the low-symmetry energy minimum.
+This approach enables the identification of vibrational modes that make dominant contribution to the distortion.
+In the present work, we combine density functional theory(DFT) calculations with the IDP method to investigate multimode Jahn–Teller distortions in the NV center in diamond.
+We find that several vibrational modes contribute significantly to the distortion, and these modes are strongly correlated with the vibrational modes coupled to the NV center observed in two-dimensional electronic spectroscopy (2DES) measurements\cite{Huxter13,Carbery2024}.